timoline/Synoportal/README.md

 Goal
 ----
+My goal is:
-My goal is to create a back -and frontend for this.
+- back -and frontend (currently only a frontend)
-At the moment only a fronten is provided.
+- Pagination
+- Maybe with MySQL

 Installation
 ------------